UPDATED August 7, 2026

 August 7th – October 31st

 Mickey’s Not-So-Scary Halloween Party is a seasonal Magic Kingdom event requiring a separate ticket for entry.
-The event will return for select nights from August 7th through October 31st, 2026.
+The event is back on select nights from August 7th through October 31st, 2026.

 Once inside, guests enjoy plenty of ghoulish fun and entertainment only available at the Party!
 Tickets are on sale now.